-That was the year that I really thought about the policies in my contract & how they affected my life outside of my studio.
+That was the year that I really thought about why my piano registration affected my life outside of my studio.
 It was the year I realized that I had to be intentional about my schedule & set realistic amounts of time for the tasks that needed to get done.

 I’m not saying things were perfect the next year.
 But, they were a huge step in the right direction.
 And each year, I tweak my policies so they fit a bit better with the life that we want for our family.